ClaudiaBrauer/WALRUS/parallel_coordinates/README.md

 In this example we varied 6 parameters:
 - *cW*: wetness index parameter
-- *cV*: vadose zone relaxation time (the model is not very sensitive to this parameter)
+- *cV*: vadose zone relaxation time (the model is not very sensitive to cV)
 - *cG*: groundwater reservoir constant
 - *cQ*: quickflow reservoir constant
 - *cS*: bankfull discharge (only necessary to calibrate when no stage-discharge relation is known)
 - *cD*: channel depth (usually not calibrated but based on field estimates)

-And we computed 6 diagnostics:
+and we computed 6 diagnostics:
 - *NS Q*: Nash-Sutcliffe efficiency of discharge
 - *NS logQ*: Nash-Sutcliffe efficiency of logarithm of discharge
 - *Q95*: 95th percentile of discharge